TheOdinProject/curriculum/README.md

 ### Our Philosophy

-Our philosophy is that you learn most effectively by building things, by working with other people as much as possible, and by having actual context for what you're learning.
+Our philosophy is that you learn most effectively by building things, by working with other people as much as possible, and by having clear context for what you're learning.

 We believe that the best way to build a strong community of aspiring developers is to provide a high quality and focused path to a professional skillset and to facilitate collaborative and paired learning wherever possible along the way.

-We also believe that there's more than enough high quality content out there right now... the problem usually isn't not finding enough resources, it's finding too many!
-What's missing so far is easily identifying the very best path through that content to achieve your desired goal.
+We also believe that there's more than enough high quality content out there right now... the problem isn't finding too few resources, it's finding too many!
+What's missing so far is easily identifying the very best path through that content to achieve your desired goal (and that's why we're here).

 ### What You'll Learn

 The curriculum takes a back-to-front approach to learning a professional Ruby on Rails workflow.
 That means starting with a strong foundation in Ruby and an understanding of databases before migrating into Rails (which is a framework built using Ruby).

 Why Rails?
 Why not.
 There are dozens of possible technologies out there to choose from and, frankly, they do pretty much the same things.
 Rails is attractive because it's a relatively straightforward and very well documented framework that's used by tons of great startups and tech companies today and it has a very strong community of developers and students who support it.
+It lets you put up a functioning website in hours not days or weeks.
 It'll probably be some new tech in a few years, as it always is, but Rails presents a great platform on which to build the skills you need to carry you to that next phase.

 Whereas we begin by essentially giving you the skills to make your websites function, next we move into HTML, CSS, Javascript, JQuery, and Backbone to give you the tools necessary to make them come alive by looking good, flowing well, and loading quickly.
 Along the way, you'll learn git and deployment so you can build your portfolio, collaborate with others, and see your work on the web.

-Finally, we'll tackle more substantial project work and some topical deep dives and which will help you when you're looking for jobs.
+Finally, we'll tackle more substantial project work and learn how to deal with legacy codebases and open-source projects.
+We'll also do some topical deep dives and cover areas specifically intended to help you when you're looking for jobs.

 ### How it Works